sscansan/genomics_and_GWAS_tutorials/README.md

 and bioinformatic tools, and make use of other repositories, scripts and data sources, taken or modified as such.

+The code of the pipeline to recreate the images is in `Code/genomics_proj/*.Rmd`

 1. SNP profiling of goat breeds.<br>_Data source_: **Colli et al.** (2018)
    https://doi.org/10.1186/s12711-018-0422-x